 Government: The United Earth government is a parliamentary democracy.
-Earth is divided into 12 "regional confederations".
+Earth is divided into 12 "regional confederations."
 These are:

-The United Americas (USA, Canada, Mexico, Cuba, Caribbean islands)
+The United Americas (the United States of America, Canada, Mexico, Cuba, Caribbean islands)

 The Latin American Alliance (the other nations of Central and South America)